Your typical oil filter has to perform, a crucially important job.

 To prevent a clogged filter from starving the engine for lubrication; filters have a built-in safety device.

-When the differential pressure across the filters element exceeds a predetermined value (which varies depending on the engine application); the bypass valve opens so oil can continue to flow to the engine.
+When the differential pressure across the filters element exceeds a predetermined value, (which varies depending on the engine application); the bypass valve opens, so oil can continue to flow to the engine.

-Cold oil can be fairly thick and may not pass through the filter element very easily.
+However, when the bypass valve is open, no filtration occurs.
+The bypass valve also opens, when a cold engine is first started.
+Because, cold oil can be fairly thick and may not pass through the filter element very easily.

-There can be significant differences that affect both filtration efficiency and longevity.
-Some may contain up to 50% more square inches of filter media than a cheaply made filter.
+There can be significant differences, that affect both filtration efficiency and longevity.
+Consequently, some may contain up to, 50% more square inches of filter media than, a cheaply made filter.

-So, Which one would you rather have on your engine?
+So, which one would you rather have on your engine?
 One with increased filtering capacity or one that may not go the distance?